 Symbol of Cupid Arrow in Atharva Veda

 During Valentine Day and other occasions, girls and women are sent cards with the picture of an arrow piercing the heart of a woman.
 Though many of us are familiar with such Greeting Cards, a lot of people don’t know this symbol has come from the Atharva Veda.
 Throughout Sanskrit literature we read Manmathan, God Of Love, shooting five arrows made up of flowers to pierce the heart of a lover.
-We see it first in the Vedas in the earliest time.
+We see it first in the Vedas at the earliest time.
 The concept of Cupid’s arrow has traveled to different parts of the world from India.

 Hindus scored many firsts in the world: First Grammar book in the world—Ashtadyaye of Panini, First Sex Manual—Kama Sutra of Vatsyayana, First Dictionary of Synonyms—Amarakosham of Amarasimhan, First religious Book – Rig Veda, First Maths Book with Pythagoras Theorem, etc by Bodhayana, First Logic Book.
 I can keep on adding over 100 Firsts.
 But that is beyond the scope of this article.

 Read the Atharva Veda Mantra given below and note the words Heart, Arrow, etc.

 Charm to arouse the passionate love of a woman.